BrielleBroadt/Note-taker/README.md

   # NoteTaker

 ## Description
 Helping canidates create notes that they need to save.
 Java scirpt was utilized for a number of functions within the code.
 Express was also utlized, app.use was utilized as middleware for parsing to json.
 Routes were creatd to get from home page to notes page.
+Developer gained knowledge of routes and query.

 ## Table of Contents
 - [Installation](#installation)